HandsOnDataViz/book/docs/HandsOnDataViz.md

 TODO: Reorganize contents, perhaps using this outline?

+-   Problem with browser…. try a different browser!
 -   Problems with Mac computers
 -   Problems with data tables
 -   Problems with iframes (since this chapter appears before code